 NOTE: The vSSF can derive the IP address of the hSSF via mechanisms discussed in KI #7.

-Editors’ note: how vSSF decide whether it need to contact to hSSF is FFS.
+NOTE: For roaming UE, the vSSF decides whether to contact with the hSSF for Network Slice selection in the HPLMN based on the roaming agreement.

 6. The hSSF selects a NeS-ID of HPLMN part of slice based on the information included in the Network Slice selection request.

 7. The hSSF sends a Network Slice selection response to the vSSF, including the selected NeS-ID of HPLMN part of slice, or IP address of the SM NF in the selected HPLMN part of network slice.